 Then, you will learn about which commodities dominate Indonesia’s export-import markets — we list the five most imported and exported raw commodities.

 Overview Of Indonesia’s Economy

-With yearly exports of $140 billion, Indonesia is currently ranked the 24th largest export economy in the world, and it enjoys a positive trade balance of $8.07 billion after deducting annual imports of $132 billion.
+With yearly product exports of $197 billion, Indonesia is currently ranked the 28th largest export economy in the world.

 Indonesia’s Other Notable Exports

 - Coal Briquettes – $22.1 billion

 - Palm Oil – $16.7 billion